avajmccann/U.S.-Flight-Performance-Analysis/README.md

 # U.S. Flight Performance Analysis

 ## Project Background
 The US has tens of thousands of daily flights, and one of the biggest issues is flight delays.
 This project thoroughly analyzes **7M+ domestic flights** across **14 carriers** and **150+ airports** in 2025 to identify where and why delays happen, and whether they're predictable from airport, volume, route or carrier.
-It uncovers critical insights that will will improve airport and airline response to flight delays.
+It uncovers critical insights on a broad scale across all domestic airports and airlines that will improve airport and airline response to flight delays.

 Insights and recommendations are provided in the following key areas:
 - **Airport Volume Analysis**: Evaluation of how different airports handle flight volume and delays, focusing on OTP (On-Time Performance)